As Parkinson’s disease (PD) progresses, it is common to experience changes in the spine, hands and feet.

 - Talk to your doctor about your PD medication regimen — medication changes that may ease skeletal/spine issues and strategies for optimizing medications to ensure they are most effective for PD.

 - Ask your primary care doctor about having your bone-mineral density tested.
 If it is low, medications are available to help maintain or increase it.

 - Discuss testing your blood level of vitamin D with your physician.
 If it is low, follow your doctor’s advice on taking supplements.

 - Reduce the risk of falls by making the home safer with the advice of an occupational therapist and using the correct assistive devices (including different types of walkers or canes) when needed as instructed by a physical therapist

 - Get active and keep moving.
-Exercise helps maintain strong bones and can ease dystonia among other symptoms.
+Exercise helps maintain strong bones and can ease A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful. among other symptoms.
 There is no gold standard exercise — whatever you enjoy and can do is the right exercise.
 Try to be active at least 30-45 minutes daily.
 Walking, swimming, yoga, tai chi, dancing, etc. are all good choices.